Permit History Before Buying a Remodeled Seattle Home

 What is the difference between a permit being issued and inspections being completed?

 A permit is issued before work begins, authorizing it.
 Inspections happen during and after construction to verify the work meets code.
 Work can have a permit issued but inspections never completed — meaning the work was started but never verified as compliant.
-Always check permit records for both the issuance AND the final inspection sign-off — an open permit without a final inspection is a flag worth investigating.
+Check permit records for both issuance and final inspection sign-off; an open permit without a final inspection is a flag worth investigating.

 Have a specific listing you're thinking about?